andersjanmyr/docker-lab/README.md

   --name nginx \
   jwilder/nginx-proxy

-# Browse to the container
+# Browse to the container http://docker
-$ open docker
+$ open http://docker # open only works on mac, copy-paste in other browsers

 # $ Start a counter web app with a VIRTUAL_HOST environment
 # variable set to memory-counter.docker and port published on 8081